ryan-blunden/docker-makedocs/README.md

-# docker-makedocs
+# Docker mkdocs

-Dockerfile for running mkdocs
+Simple Dockerfile for serving and building mkdocs documentation.